 Your abdomen may feel less full than it should upon palpation (an examination of the body by pressing on certain areas).

-A congenital diaphragmatic hernia can usually be diagnosed before the baby is born.
+Doctors can usually diagnose a congenital diaphragmatic hernia before the baby is born.
 An ultrasound examination may reveal the abnormal position of the abdominal organs in the fetus.
 The pregnant mother may also have an increased amount of amniotic fluid (the fluid that surrounds and protects the fetus).

 After birth, the following abnormalities may appear during a physical examination: